nanograv/PINT/docs/tutorials.rst

 ----------

-The data files (``par`` and ``tim``) associated with the tutorials and other examples can be located via :func:`pint.datafile`:
+The data files (``par`` and ``tim``) associated with the tutorials and other examples can be located via :func:`pint.examplefile`:

 ::

    import pint
-   fullfilename = pint.datafile(filename)
+   fullfilename = pint.examplefile(filename)

 For example, the file ``NGC6440E.par`` from the